commitdev/docs/docs/eps/ep-first-2-weeks.md

     Note: Please ensure you respond to the SPs in a timely manner (within 24 hrs)

 ## Day 5

-﻿﻿﻿﻿You'll have the following meeting today: (Let the Engineer Success team know if you do not have the invite)

- - [ ] "What is Zero?" with Bill!
-Zero is an open source developer tool and is a fantastic tool for the SPs to create that foundational infrastructure along with FE and BE features needed to get their product started.
-Bill, Commit's Chief Architect, will be going over Zero and how you can leverage/mention Zero during your interviews with SPs

-More information about Zero can be found [here](https://docs.google.com/document/d/1_XJfDw7Rsd-NLY6Hu8qh-T-xB-Y3HAoPgXye2_gE7c0/edit?usp=sharing)!

  - [ ] Work on your HOP

 Any technical question about your HOP?
 We want to familiarize you with asking questions in the #dev channel and P2P.
 These channels will be your main channels to ask questions during your time at Commit!